jefflongo/stusb4500/README.md

 This library can easily be ported to a custom platform.
 The only requirements are an i2c implementation (add an implementation to the platform-independent wrapper library [here](https://github.com/jefflongo/libi2c)), and a function to get the current tick for timing.

 ### Dynamic Power Profiles
 To take advantage of dynamic power profiles, include `stusb4500.h`. `stusb4500_config_t` has three adjustable parameters: minimum current, minimum voltage, and maximum voltage.
 The optimal negotiated profile must satisfy these parameters.
 Simply call `stusb_negotiate()` to read the PD sources capabilities and update the high priority power profile.
-This is recommended to be done on charger attachment interrupt (note that vbus is momentarily loss on renegotiation), but can also be done by a software hard reset.
+This is recommended to be done on charger attachment interrupt, but can also be done be done manually using a PD soft reset.

 ### NVM Flashing
 Currently, the following parameters can be adjusted via the `stusb4500_config_t` struct.